mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-monitor.md

 ## 4 Setting up a Grafana Dashboard

-Mendix for Private Cloud offers a reference dashboard that looks similar to [Mendix Cloud metrics](/developerportal/operate/trends-v4/).
+Mendix for Private Cloud offers a reference dashboard that looks similar to Mendix Cloud [Metrics](/developerportal/operate/metrics/).

 In addition, this dashboard will display Mendix app and Runtime logs.